 All the interfaces of the DMS API are located in the package com.groiss.dms.
 Apart from the interfaces already mentioned in the above sections this package contains another important interface called DMS.
-This interface offers a powerful set of methods for creating and manipulating DMSObjects and provides also some other useful utility methods for programmers working with the DMS.
-You can retrieve an implementation of this interface by calling ServiceLocator.getDMS().
+This interface offers a powerful set of methods for creating and manipulating DMS objects and provides also some other useful utility methods for programmers working with the DMS.
+You can retrieve an implementation of this interface by calling DMS.getInstance.